Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Theoretical properties of the ARP estimator

-for all $1\leq i,j \leq p$, $1\leq k \leq n-K_{n}$, and some positive constants $U_{ij}\left( \tau_{k}\right)$, where $\alpha_{ij}$ is defined in \eqref{eq-3.3} (see Proposition \ref{Proposition-A.1}(a) in the Appendix).
+for all $1\leq i,j \leq p$ and $1\leq k \leq n-K_{n}$, where $\alpha_{ij}$ is defined in \eqref{eq-3.3} (see Proposition \ref{Proposition3}(a) in the Appendix).
 To account for the heterogeneous heavy-tailedness, we allow the tail index $\alpha_{i}$ to vary from 1 to infinity.
 If $\alpha_{i}=2$ for all $i =1,\ldots,p$, it is the similar setting as that of \citet{fan2018robust}, and the ARP estimator has universal truncation, which we call the universal robust pre-averaging realized volatility (URP) estimator.
-To investigate the heterogeneous heavy tail, we compare the ARP and URP estimators in the numerical study. \end{remark}
+The main difficulty in extending the theory for the URP estimator to that for the ARP estimator is that $\alpha_{i}$'s may not be integers.
+Thus, to obtain the optimal convergence rate, we need to choose appropriate truncation function and truncation parameters and carefully derive the upper bounds.
+We note that when $\alpha_i < 2$, the URP estimator needs to choose the smallest tail index for all tails.
+This choice cannot provide the optimal convergence rate for the heterogeneous heavy-tailedness.
+On the other hand, to implement the ARP procedure, we need to estimate the tail indices, which may cause some estimation errors.
+To overcome this problem, we proposed the novel tail index estimation procedure and show its concentration properties in Section \ref{SEC-5.2}.
+To investigate the heterogeneous heavy-tail, we compare the ARP and URP estimators in the numerical studies.